Sparse matrix linear models for structured high-throughput data: Computational methods

-We implemented our algorithms using the high-level programming language Julia \citep{bezanson2017julia}.
+We implemented these algorithms using the high-level programming language Julia \citep{bezanson2017julia}.
 Julia is a relatively young language with an active community that combines ease of prototyping with computational speed.
 It features a just-in-time compiler and strong data typing, which enable fast computation.
 It is an attractive candidate for numerical computing problems such as ours, since one does not need to switch between multiple programming languages for implementation, analysis, and visualization.
-Additionally, Julia has built-in support for parallelization.
+Julia has built-in support for parallelization which is helpful for large-scale analysis.

+Our package's primary function, \texttt{mlmnet}, allows users to specify the data, penalty values, and estimation algorithm.
+Users can also choose which rows and columns of $B$ should be regularized, and if one or both of the $X$ and $Z$ intercepts should be included and/or regularized.
+The package implements parallelized cross-validation for tuning $\lambda$ and includes several functions for summarizing results.